Hearing Delzant polytopes from the equivariant spectrum: Constructing polygons

 \section{Constructing polygons}

 We now examine to what extent the geometric data provided by the equivariant and real spectra determine a Delzant polygon.
-In the two-dimensional case the data provided by these spectra as in Propositions \ref{prop:sd} and \ref{number_facets} reduces to \begin{enumerate} \item the number of edges; \item the (unsigned) normal directions to the edges $\{u_1, \ldots, u_r\}$; \item the sums of the lengths of the edges with normal direction $u_i$, denoted $l_i$, for each $i\in\{1,\ldots,r\}$; \item the volume of the polygon. \end{enumerate} We will refer to this collection of data as $\mcD$.
+In the two-dimensional case the data provided by these spectra as in Propositions \ref{prop:sd} and \ref{number_facets} reduces to \begin{enumerate} \item the number of edges; \item the set of (unsigned) normal vectors to the edges, denoted $\{u_1, \ldots, u_r\}$; \item the sums of the lengths of the edges with normal vector $u_i$, denoted $l_i$, for each $i\in\{1,\ldots,r\}$; \item the volume of the polygon. \end{enumerate} We will refer to this collection of data as $\mcD$.

 Note that each (unsigned) normal determines a family of parallel lines, with a corresponding edge lying along one of the lines in the family.
 Specifying the position of a vertex of an edge then determines the line.
 If we also know the length of the edge, we know the edge vector up to sign.
-The following lemma gives a procedure for constructing a convex polygon from a specified list of edge vectors.
+The following lemma gives a procedure for constructing a convex polygon from a specified set of edge vectors.